 Fig. 3.
-Performance for the ssdC and diskC SKUs (see Table I) as we increase the number of tenants on a single SKU.
+Performance for the ssdC and diskC SKUs (see Table 1) as we increase the number of tenants on a single SKU.

-of tenants that each SKU can support while maintaining a specific performance level per tenant.
+The curve shown in Fig. 3 defines the maximum number of tenants that each SKU can support while maintaining a specific performance level per tenant.
 This homogeneous multi-tenant benchmarking is a necessary first step since it defines the boundaries of the performance that the DaaS provider can promise in their SLOs.

-Definition 2.1: Let the set $S = \{s_1, s_2, ..., s_k\}$ represent the k SLOs published by a DaaS provider.
+Definition 1.
+Let the set $S = \{s_1, s_2, ..., s_k\}$ represent the k SLOs published by a DaaS provider.

 Typically, k > 1 since different tenants may require (and be willing to pay for) different levels of performance.
 Given a set of tenants with different SLOs to schedule on a cluster, a natural scheduling policy is to schedule the tenants of each class on the type of server that can handle the most number of tenants of that class.
 However, this approach ignores the relative cost of different SKUs, as well as the possibility of scheduling tenants of different classes on the same server to reduce the overall provisioning and operating costs.
-The next step (Section II-B) is to determine the behavior of a single SKU when loaded with tenants that are associated with different SLOs.
+The next step (Section 2.2) is to determine the behavior of a single SKU when loaded with tenants that are associated with different SLOs.

-B. Characterizing Heterogeneous SLOs
+2.2 Characterizing Heterogeneous SLOs